 This quick bread is light, moist, and sweet enough for small hands.
 Children will enjoy the delightful combination of highly nutritious content and pleasing taste.

-You can customize the recipe as per your baby’s likes and dislikes.
-These recipes are ideal to be served at breakfast or lunch.
-There are many other yummy oats recipes that you can try for your baby.
-These recipes are not only healthy but also sumptuous enough to keep your baby full for longer.
+You can customize these recipes as per your baby’s likes and dislikes.
+These recipes are ideal for breakfast or lunch.
+You will also find other yummy oats recipes for babies that are both healthy and satiating.

 Have a few more questions on giving oats to your baby?
 Read on.